invrs/standard-io/README.md

 #### `value` property

-The `value` value of the object argument is set to the value of the hard return (if there is one):
+The `value` property of the object argument is set to the value of the hard return (if there is one):

 ```js
 function hello() {